EdytaKal/HR_data_analysis/README.md

 quitting employees to stay in the company.

 Today I will be addressing that problem by answering the following questions in my analysis:
-1) What is the profile of the most successful employee for the company so far (including the rough age range, gender, marital status and which state they live in)?
+1) What is the profile of the most successful employee for the company so far (including their gender, citizenship and origins)?
 2) What is the profile of the most likely to quit employee (including age, marital status, and how long they have worked for the company)?

 A dataset used for my analysis is from 2006-2018 and can be found [here](https://www.kaggle.com/datasets/davidepolizzi/hr-data-set-based-on-human-resources-data-set).